RadiusCrypto/Radius/masternode-howto.md

 #### Windows or GUI Wallet
 + Create a new address
-+ Send 1000 RADIUS to that address (make sure it is the right one!)
++ Send 1000 RADIUS to that address (make sure it is the right one!
+Double check it!)
 + In the GUI debug console, enter this command:

 ```